physionetchallenges/physionetchallenges.github.io/2023/submissions/index.md

 ### <a name="matlab"></a>MATLAB-specific instructions

-1. You can use our MATLAB example classifier code ([link](https://github.com/physionetchallenges/matlab-classifier-2023.git)) as a template.
+1. You can use our MATLAB example code ([link](https://github.com/physionetchallenges/matlab-example-2023.git)) as a template.
 Consider cloning or downloading this repository, replacing our code with your code, and adding the updated files to your repository.
 2. `AUTHORS.txt`, `LICENSE.txt`, `README.md`: Update as appropriate.
 Please include your authors.
 Unfortunately, our submission system will be unable to read your README file to change how we run your code.
 3. `train_model.m`: Do not change this script.
 It calls your `team_training_code.m` script.
 We will not use the `train_model.m` script from your repository, so any change made to this code will not be included.
 4. `team_training_code.m`: Update this script to create and save your model.
 5. `run_model.m`: Do not change this script.
 It loads your model by calling `load_model` and runs your model by calling your `team_testing_code` function for each patient ID.
 We will not use the `run_model.m` script from your repository, so any change made to this code will not be included.
 6. `team_testing_code.m`: Update this script to load and run your model weights and any parameters from files in your submission.
-It takes the data and your model as input and returns binary and probabilistic classifier outputs for each class as output.
 7. Confirm that your code compiles and runs in MATLAB R2022b or R2023a (when available).
 8. Push or upload your code to the root/base directory of the master branch of your repository.
 9. We will download your code, compile it using the MATLAB compiler (`mcc -m train_model.m -a .` and `mcc -m run_model.m -a .`), and run it on our machines or Google Cloud.

 ### <a name="python"></a>Python-specific instructions

-1. You can use our Python example classifier code ([link](https://github.com/physionetchallenges/python-classifier-2023.git)) as a template.
+1. You can use our Python example code ([link](https://github.com/physionetchallenges/python-example-2023.git)) as a template.
 Consider cloning or downloading this repository, replacing our code with your code, and adding the updated files to your repository.
 2. `Dockerfile`: Update to specify the version of Python that you are using on your machine.
 Add any additional packages that you need.
 Do not change the name or location of this file.
 The structure of this file is important, especially the 3 lines that are marked as "DO NOT EDIT".
 3. `requirements.txt`: Add Python packages to be installed with `pip`.
 Specify the versions of these packages that you are using on your machine.
 Remove unnecessary packages, such as Matplotlib, that your code does not need.
 4. `AUTHORS.txt`, `LICENSE.txt`, `README.md`: Update as appropriate.
 Please include your authors.
 Unfortunately, our submission system will be unable to read your README file to change how we run your code.